-- The "digital growth" plan aims to boost technology usage and the intensive and secure use of digital exchanges to stimulate economic growth and social cohesion.
-The objective of the digital growth plan is to strengthen the framework of trust in digital exchanges.
+The "digital growth" plan aims to boost technology usage and the intensive and secure use of digital exchanges to stimulate economic growth and social cohesion.
+The digital growth plan seeks to strengthen the framework of trust in digital exchanges.

-- The "digital security" project aims to increase the security level of information and digital communication.
-With this initiative, privacy, integrity, and continuity of services can be assured using digital and online services.
+The "digital security" project aims to increase the security level of information and digital communication.
+With this initiative, digital and online services can ensure privacy, integrity, and continuity of services.

-It is providing access to offer e-government services to citizens and companies alike.
-The goal was initially to have the system used by ten million users in 2017 ( and 70% of the population within 2020).
+It provides access to offer e-government services to citizens and companies alike.
+The goal was initially to have the system used by ten million users in 2017 ( and 70% of the population by 2020).

 The digital identity scheme in Italy

 Who's the driver for the Italian digital identity scheme?

-It involves projects in both infrastructures and platforms, particularly with the objective – and challenge – to boost the usage of the Italian digital Identity Card.
+It involves infrastructure and platform projects, particularly with the objective – and challenge – to boost Italian digital Identity Card usage.

 Over 21 million digital identities in June 2021

-- In January 2017, SPID announced that over 1 million Italians are using the new Identità Digitale, digital identity, distributed by central and local authorities.
+In January 2017, SPID announced that over 1 million Italians use the new Identità Digitale, digital identity distributed by central and local authorities.